paezha/envsocty3LT3/README.md

 -   Availability of templates for computational notebooks
 -   Rigor in documentation of data sets and computational products

+See the Quickstart guide below on instructions to install and start using the package.

 This course package is designed for use in the course [ENVSOCTY 3LT3 *Transportation Geography*](https://academiccalendars.romcmaster.ca/preview_course_nopop.php?catoid=41&coid=221967)